Online casinos aren’t currently legal in Washington, D.C., so you won’t find licensed apps offering real-money slots or table games in the District.

 Looking Ahead: When Will DC Legalize Online Casinos?

-- Mayor Muriel Bowser’s FY 2026 budget proposal.
-It includes the Poker and Blackjack Gaming Authorization Act of 2025, which would allow live dealer card games (though only in person, not online).
-It’s limited, but it does signal some appetite for expanding casino gambling options.
+- Local policy movement – Mayor Muriel Bowser’s FY 2026 budget proposal includes the Poker and Blackjack Gaming Authorization Act of 2025, which would expand in-person casino gaming.
+While limited, it suggests some openness to future expansion.

 Washington DC Online Casino FAQs